snazy/cassandra-mesos/cassandra_scalable_storage.md

 Cassandra is a highly scalable NoSQL database which is well suited to run on Mesos due to its peer-to-peer architecture.
 It posesses some great features to back today's web applications with its horizontal scalability, no single point of failure and a simple query language (CQL).

 Mesos is a cluster manager which provides a general runtime environment providing all the essentials to deploy, run and manage distributed applications.
-Its resource management and isolation helps getting the most out of your servers, freeing you from the "one server on app" paradigm.
+Its resource management and isolation helps getting the most out of your servers, freeing you from the "one app per server" paradigm.

 ## Howto

 Deploying a Cassandra cluster typically involves downloading the Cassandra distribution, changing configuration settings like seed nodes and starting the servers up.
-This in itself doesn't sound too involved for a couple of servers, but gets pretty involved when tens of servers are involved.
+This in itself doesn't sound too involved for a couple of servers, but gets pretty involved when you're running on dozens of servers or more.

-Of course this could be automated with Puppet or Chef, but by running Cassandra on Mesos all the deployment and configuration will be handled from a central location rendering deployment tools unnecessary.
+Of course this could be automated with a tool like Puppet or Chef, but by running Cassandra on Mesos all the deployment and configuration will be handled from a central location rendering deployment tools unnecessary.

 Let's install Cassandra on Mesos so you can see for yourself: